 1. Work from home as a remote employee / home-office

 What do remote employees do?
 Well, they usually work for ONE specific company, performing exactly the same tasks they would at the office.
-This is the most – let’s say – safe way to work from home.
-And with “safe” I mean financially secure.
+This is the “safest” way to work from home.
+And with “safe”, I mean financially secure.

 What are the advantages of working from home as a remote employee?

-♥ You’re at home without having to renounce to your financial security, ‘cause you’re receiving your fix income at the end of every month.
+- You’re at home without having to renounce your financial security because you’re receiving your fix income at the end of every month.

 What are the disadvantages of working from home as a remote employee?

-♥ Well, you’ll still have to attend meetings – or maybe conference calls -, fill out reports and meet company goals as any other regular employee would.
+- Well, you’ll still have to attend meetings and conference calls, fill out reports, and meet company goals as any other regular employee would.

-♥ You’ll have to stick with your company’s work hours.
-I mean, you can always try to negotiate some time flexibility, but working at fix hours is something you’ll have to expect.
+- You’ll have to stick with your company’s working hours.
+You can always try to negotiate some time flexibility, but working at fixed hours is something you’ll have to expect.
 And you’ll also probably have to be online during those hours.
 Take these time limitations into account if you have kids around, as your boss won’t likely like to hear a baby crying during a conference call.
 That happened to me once, and it was SO embarrassing!

-Now, unfortunately, there’s a ton of shady offers out there to make money from home and become a millionaire in like a month or something.
+Now, unfortunately, there are a ton of shady offers out there to make money from home and become a millionaire in a month or less.
 But if you really want to work from home, that shouldn’t stop you!
 I mean, there are shady offers for everything!
 Just be careful.
-You just have to be alert for any unprofessional signs.
+You just have to be alert for any unprofessional signs:

-Some signs which should make you suspect are, for instance: Can’t you find any info about the company hiring you?
+Can’t you find any info about the company that wants to hire you?
 Are they asking you to make any payments for them?
 What kind of private info do they want from you?
 Aren’t they offering you a contract?
-These are all things that should help you in case you’re wondering whether they’re legit or they’re rather a scum.
-But, I mean, if you use your common sense, you should be OK.
+These are all questions that should help you in case you’re wondering whether they’re legit or scum.
+Just use your common sense.
 So becoming a millionaire in one month?
 I don’t think so!

 ⇒ And that was the first way to work from home – as a remote employee.